sjewitt/belials_ruin/README.md

 Jumping not needed, freelook also not needed.

 Updated with better sky and added shadows.
+Also removed overlapping verticies